|

 all typically have the same general characteristics:

-from the amount you actually paid for it - more on this later!)
+from the amount you actually pay for it due sales tax at the point of

 - A